 Rob established McCabe Physiotherapy in October 2015.
 A Kildare native he went to school in Newbridge before going to Dublin City University where he graduated with a BSc (Hons) Sports Science and Health.
 He then went on to graduate with an MSc Physiotherapy from Robert Gordon University Aberdeen.
 He has worked in private practice in Kildare and Dublin over the last 11 years gaining invaluable experience in a broad range of musculoskeletal conditions.

-A keen athlete himself Rob has been immersed in exercise and sport all his life playing inter county football with Kildare, rugby with Clontarf but now an avid runner taking part in marathon and endurance events throughout the country.
-Due to this he has a particular interest in movement and mechanics and sees a broad range of patients from those having undergone orthopaedic surgery to more complex conditions like chronic low back pain.
-His interest in movement mechanics and pain spans across all walks of life and applies similar assessment and treatment principles.
+A keen athlete himself Rob has been immersed in exercise and sport all his life playing inter county football with Kildare, rugby with Clontarf but now a keen runner taking part in marathon events for the past 11 years, recently running a 65km ultra marathon in isolation to raise money for ALONE IRELAND.
+He has a particular interest in movement and mechanics and sees a broad range of patients from those having undergone orthopaedic surgery, with sports injuries to more complex conditions like persistent low back pain.
+His interest in movement and pain spans across the entire life span and applies similar assessment and treatment principles.